HarvardMapCollection/tutorials-share/content/posts/re-wilding-2024/index.md

 <div class="alert-success">
 <h3><a href="https://felt.com/embed/map/Old-Harvard-Yard-lxyv4F5eQ79Bz9AeXW1wcnoD?loc=42.374231%2C-71.116411%2C17.57z&legend=0&logo=1&link=1">Old Harvard Yard</a></h3>
 <iframe width="100%" height="450" frameborder="0" title="Felt Map" src="https://felt.com/embed/map/Old-Harvard-Yard-lxyv4F5eQ79Bz9AeXW1wcnoD?loc=42.374231%2C-71.116411%2C17.57z&legend=0&logo=1&link=1" referrerpolicy="strict-origin-when-cross-origin"></iframe>
-<p><em>🖲️ Pan and click, or open in a new tab to explore <a href="https://felt.com/map/Old-Harvard-Yard-lxyv4F5eQ79Bz9AeXW1wcnoD?loc=42.375224,-71.116134,17.44z&share=1">Old Harvard Yard </a>, by Alyssia Wiesenbauer, Avery Britt, Emily Arbuiso,
-Mia DiLorenzo, Nikita Nair, Hayden Teeter, Cody Vasquez.</em></p>
+<p><em>🖲️ Pan and click, or open in a new tab to explore <a href="https://felt.com/map/Old-Harvard-Yard-lxyv4F5eQ79Bz9AeXW1wcnoD?loc=42.375224,-71.116134,17.44z&share=1">Old Harvard Yard </a>, by Emily Arbuiso, Avery Britt, Mia DiLorenzo,  Nikita Nair, Hayden Teeter, Cody Vasquez, Alyssia Wiesenbauer.</em></p>
 <br>
 <p style="text-indent:25px"><span>&#8220;</span>The idea behind our project is comparing photos of Harvard Yard today to that same exact place in the past.
 We did a big archival search of images of Harvard Yard throughout the years, which also included some drawings and sketches.
 We were able to capture that Harvard Yard might seem like this very historic, unchanging, traditional space.
 But in actuality, a lot of its key features have been changed and adapted over the years, for example, many of the trees weren’t even planted until the early twentieth century.
 So what does that mean for us when we’re envisioning a world where we might start to Re-Wild Harvard Yard?
 What does it say about other green spaces or seeming fixtures such as Widener Library, which was built in 1912?
 We were questioning the perception of static and integral elements of the yard, as they relate to green space.<span>&#8221;</span></p>
 <p style="text-indent:25px">- Cody Vasquez <span>&#8216;</span>25</p>